pingcap/docs/tiup/tiup-faq.md

 ## Can multiple instances be deployed on the same host?

-You can use the TiUP cluster component to deploy multiple instances on the same host, but with different ports and directories configured, otherwise directory and port conflicts might occur.
+You can use the TiUP cluster component to deploy multiple instances on the same host, but with different ports and directories configured; otherwise, directory and port conflicts might occur.

 ## Are port and directory conflicts detected within the same cluster?

 Port and directory conflicts in the same cluster are detected during deployment and scaling.
-If there are any directory or port conflict, the deployment or scaling process is interrupted.
+If there is any directory or port conflict, the deployment or scaling process is interrupted.

 ## Are port and directory conflicts detected among different clusters?